siobhanlgorman/favoureats/README.md

 * Change the current working directory to the desired destination location.
 * Type the git clone command with the copied URL: `git clone https://github.com/siobhanlgorman/favoureats.git`.
 * Press enter to create the local clone.
+* For the project to run an env.py file must be created as in step 4 of 'creating your Heroku app' above

 ## Credits